PennyLaneAI/qml/datasets_intro.rst

     :width: 25%
     :target: javascript:void(0);

-#. **A lesson from the success of machine learning:** Availability of multi-scale, high-quality accessible datasets for training and benchmarking acts as a catalysis of both developing new algorithms, and improving older ones.
+#. **A lesson from the success of machine learning:** availability of multi-scale, high-quality accessible datasets for training and benchmarking acts as a catalyst for the development of new algorithms and improvement of older ones.
-#. **Challenge of achieving quantum advantage:** Learning from quantum data might be more intuitive for quantum computers than classical ones, leading to an ideal candidate for quantum computational advantage.
+#. **Challenge of achieving quantum advantage:** learning from quantum data is more intuitive for quantum computers, leading to an ideal candidate for quantum computational advantage.
-#. **Never-ending quest for useful research:** Readily available data reduces the work required for cross-collaboration among different disciplines, ultimately fostering better advancements in current algorithmic techniques.
+#. **Never-ending quest for useful research:** readily available data reduces the work required for collaboration between different disciplines, fostering advancements in algorithmic techniques.

 Exploring quantum datasets using PennyLane